Ilay Elmkies: Early and personal life

-He also holds a French passport, which eased his move to certain European football leagues.
+He also holds a French passport, on account of his Sephardi Jewish (French-Jewish) ancestors, which eases the move to certain European football leagues.

 Elmkies speaks Hebrew and English and has quickly mastered German.
 A film looking at the Jewish experience in the German village of Hoffenheim during World War II aired in 2018 at the Sinsheimer Citydome.
 He played a leading role, and provided commentary in all three languages.